soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 200-300 words.
 >
-> Example:
-> *We have organized our continuous integration into 3 separate files: one for doing ..., one for running ... testing*
-> *and one for running ... .
-In particular for our ..., we used ... .An example of a triggered workflow can be seen*
-> *here: <weblink>*
->
 > Answer:

 We have organized our continuous integration into 2 separate files: one for doing unit testing and one for running linting.
 For the unit testing we used pytest and for the linting we used ruff.
 We also made use of caching to speed up the continuous integration and we use multiple operating systems (Linux, MacOS and Windows).
+We also implemented a workflow that triggers when data changes.
+Moreover, we added code coverage to our unit tests using the `coverage` package.
+The code coverage is then reported to Codecov and also a part of the continuous integration workflow with GitHub Actions.

 ## Running code and tracking experiments